aimhubio/aimstack.io/posts/aim-community-is-moving-to-discord-🎉.md

 date: 2022-12-21T21:45:47.434Z
 title: Aim Community is Moving to Discord!! 🎉
 image: https://miro.medium.com/max/1400/1*c_ovadkKTTkZOokR3WiUTg.webp
-description: Aim community is officially moving to Discord!! 🎉
+description: Aim community is officially moving to Discord!! 🎉 Let's rock and build great things together!!
+The slack workspace is going to become deprecated by the end of 2022.
 draft: false
 ---
 [Aim](https://github.com/aimhubio/aim) community is officially moving to Discord!! 🎉